kaero598/zinktray/README.md

 ## Features

-* Authenticated email sending.
-Any login and password are allowed.
+* Anonymous and authenticated email sending.
+* API to retrieve all registered mailboxes.
 * API to retrieve all stored messages.
+* API to retrieve raw message contents.

 ## Usage